 Dick and Elaine got within 2 miles of Andros Island, but not close enough to land there.

 A COPA Pilot can choose to enter the water either by flying to the surface and ditching as slow as practical, or by deploying the airframe parachute and descending under canopy to a splash down.

 People survive conventional ditching over 90% of the time, although some people survive the landing only to die from exposure or drowning afterwards.
 Good survival and rescue equipment helps the prepared.
 COPA recommends following the advice of our aviation survival partner, the Equipped to Survive Foundation.

-Five Cirrus pilots have deployed the CAPS parachute over water.
+Five COPA Pilots have deployed the CAPS parachute over water.
 The results were generally favorable, with some concerns about back injuries, and how quickly people can get out of the plane.
 One pilot died when his son pulled the handle so close to the ground in a spin that the parachute did not have much time to slow the plane.
 So, COPA encourages pilots to pull early and prepare for egress, the things you need to do as you exit the plane in the water.

 Dick admits to being unsure of what would happen with a CAPS splash down, but he determined that he would pull at 2,000 feet above the ocean.
 Actually, he got impatient and pulled at 2,300 feet!

 The parachute in the Cirrus remains hidden inside the rear of the plane until the pilot, or any other person in the plane, pulls a red handle in the cockpit roof.
 That cable needs a good yank, first out of the holder and then down to activate the rocket igniter.